qishibo/phalcon-fpm-alpine/README.md

 # pull image
 docker pull qii404/phalcon-docker-fpm

-# vi docker-compose.yml, change your code path to volumn
+# vi docker-compose.yml, change your code path to volumn.
+By default there is only a inedx.php in /var/www/html
 # /path-to-yout-code:/var/www/html

 # start the container